RajibRobidas/ATOMS/README.md

 This project is a collaborative effort by a dedicated team, showcasing the potential of AI in transforming urban traffic management.

 **Acknowledgments:**
-I would like to express our heartfelt gratitude to our incredible team members: Anindya Mazumder, Purbasha Moni, Himadri, and Mishu!

-A special thanks to the University Innovation Hub-SUST for providing us with the platform, guidance, and support to turn our vision into reality.
+I would like to express our heartfelt gratitude to our incredible team members and special thanks to the University Innovation Hub-SUST for providing us with the platform, guidance, and support to turn our vision into reality.
 Together, we are excited to contribute to smarter, safer cities with ATOMS! 🏆✨

 The prototype link